angeloilardi/Weather-Dashboard/README.md

 ## Usage

-This weather dashobaord allows to user to check the weather anywhere in world.
+This weather dashobaord allows the user to check the weather anywhere in world.
 Upon entering a city name in the search box and hitting 'Search', the current weather condition in that city will be displyed.
 A 5-day forecast will also be displayed underneath.

 The parameters checked are: temperature, wind speed, humidity.